park-m/open-source-developer-portal/app/resources/customer-verification/handling-verification-statuses.md

 You’ll also get a webhook with a `customer_verification_document_uploaded` event to let you know the document was successfully uploaded.

-#### Document review process
+### Document review process

 Once created, the document will be reviewed by Dwolla.
 When our team has made a decision, which may take up to 1-2 business days to approve or reject, we’ll create either a `customer_verification_document_approved` or `customer_verification_document_failed` event.

-If the document was sufficient, the Customer will be verified.
+If the document was sufficient, the Customer may be verified in this process.
 If not, we may need additional documentation.
+Note: Reference the [determining verification documents needed](/resources/customer-verification/handling-verification-statuses.html#determining-verification-documents-needed) section for more information on determining if additional documents are needed after an approved or failed event is triggered.

 If the document was found to be fraudulent or doesn’t match the identity of the Customer, the Customer will be suspended.

-#### Document failure
+### Document failure

 A document can fail if, for example, the Customer uploaded the wrong type of document or the `.jpg` or `.png` file supplied was not readable (i.e. blurry, not well lit, or cuts off a portion of the identifying image).
 If you receive a `customer_verification_document_failed` webhook, you’ll need to upload another document.
 To retrieve the failure reason for the document upload, you’ll retrieve the document by its ID.
 Contained in the response will be a `failureReason` which corresponds to one of the following values: